o3de/o3de.org/content/docs/welcome-guide/setup/perforce-plugin.md

 ---
-linktitle: Setup Perforce Plugin
+linktitle: Setting up Perforce Plugin
-title: Setup the Perforce Plugin in Open 3D Engine
+title: Setting up the Perforce Plugin in Open 3D Engine
-description: Learn how to configure the Perforce Plugin to use Perforce as the source control solution for your Open 3D Engine projects.
+description: Learn how to configure the Perforce Plugin to use Perforce as the source control solution for your Open 3D Engine (O3DE) projects.
 weight: 700
 ---